egmzcrz/JuliaNotebooks/README.md

 **All notebooks were tested on Julia v1.0.**

 Plotting is done with gnuplot and its epslatex terminal.
-A minimal $$\LaTeX$$ installation with **epstopdf** package will do.
+A minimal LaTeX installation with **epstopdf** package will do.
 If this package is missing and you're in a linux environment then just do the following.
 ```bash
 sudo tlmgr update --self
 sudo tlmgr install epstopdf